“Trash to Triumph” Book Update

 Here’s a glimpse at some of my source materials.

 What I enjoy most about writing this book is remembering the folks I met on my journey.
 The Cowboy Bride, Cowboy Dave and the Girl Who Just Wanted to Catch a Turtle.

 Some of the folks that put me up on my journey have become friends.
-Laurel digger Richard Gragg, who I stayed with the second night of my journey, visited Julia and I few weeks back.
+Laurel digger Richard Gragg, who I stayed with the second night of my journey, visited Julia and I a few weeks ago.

 Other folks are dead or incarcerated.
 One of them was killed over a pile of dirt.
 Another is back in jail.

 I’d be happy to let you know when the book is published.
 If you haven’t already, please sign up for the RiverEarth.com newsletter and I’ll drop you a line when it’s ready.

 Signing up for the newsletter really helps me out.
 In addition to letting you know when the book is ready, it helps me show publishers how much interest there is in the upcoming book.
 This is vital in an era when publishers rely on authors to generate interest in their work.

 Fear not, mules Brick and Cracker and I won’t sell your address to anyone or bombard you with emails.
 We’re too busy writing the book for that!

 You can sign up for the newsletter here.
 Thanks!